RGB-WG/rgb.tech/content/governance/stdlibs.md

 +++

 Standard libraries is the lowest level for integration of RGB into other software.
-Changes in standard libraries does not affect the safety of RGB assets and security of contracts, however may break software compatibility.
+Changes in standard libraries do not affect the safety of RGB assets and security of contracts, however may break software compatibility.
 Thus, this layer is maintained by [LNP/BP Standards Association][LNP/BP], which
 ensures gradual changes and stability of APIs, alongside their improvements.